-Over the past few years, technology has completely changed the way that people lead their lives.
-Mobile devices and the internet has made the business world more connected than ever; however, this does not come without its risks.
+Over the past few years, technology has completely changed the way people lead their lives.
+Mobile devices and the internet have made the business world more connected than ever; however, this does not come without its risks.
 Distracted driving has occupied the media spotlight on an almost daily basis.
 Some of the statistics on distracted driving published by the Occupational Road Safety Alliance (ORSA) include:

 - Greater than 25 percent of all traffic incidents on roads involve someone who is driving for a company.

 - In the year 2016 alone, more than 500 people were killed by somebody who was driving for work.